bertsky/workflow-configuration/README.md

 (because the server synchronises METS updates, which the filesystem `mets.xml` cannot).

 So a very useful combination is `METSSERV=1 PAGEWISE=1`.
-(In that combination, the top-level number of jobs, `-j`, and load-level, `-l`, will also be distributed to the page-wise calls;
+(In that combination, the top-level number of jobs, `-j`, and load-level, `-l`, will be distributed to the page-wise calls;
 see below).

 ##### PAGEWISE